laravel-ardent/ardent/README.md

 }
 ```

 Ardent will automatically replace the plain-text password attribute with secure hash checksum and save it to database.
-It uses the Laravel `Hash::make()` method internally to generate hash.
+It uses the Laravel `Hash::make()` method internally to generate hash. _Note: It's advised to use Eloquent's [`$hidden`](https://laravel.com/docs/5.2/eloquent-serialization#hiding-attributes-from-json) attribute so the password, even hashed, won't come out that easily if you're building an API or similar :)_

+In case you're using Ardent standalone, you can use `Ardent::$hasher` to verify the field value, using something like `User::$hasher->check($given_password, $user->password)`.

 ## Updates with Unique Rules